How to make headbands

-This free sewing project for beginners is part of our Fast Fat Quarter series of guides to stash-busting makes that you can whip up in an evening.
-These quick-sew headscarves, designed by Jennie Jones, use just one or two fat quarters of fabric and are a great first sewing project if you’re new to making your own clothes and accessories.
+These quick-sew headscarves, designed by Jennie Jones, use just one or two fat quarters of fabric and are a great first sewing project if you're new to making your own clothes and accessories.
 Sew that stash and pick a couple of your favourite prints to make these pretty and practical headscarves!
+Scroll down to find a step-by-step guide to transforming a T-shirt in to a stylish headband, too.

 You will need